 In the same year, the People's Republic of China assumed the state membership of the Republic of China through the Ministry of Personnel (now Ministry of Human Resources and Social Security).

 The official website of EROPA was launched on 31 January 2000, ushering the affairs of the organization to the digital age.
 To date, the organization's online services reached people from more than 150 nations.

 In 2012, the EROPA Online Youth Network (OYN) was set up in cooperation with the Institute of Public Administration of Canada (IPAC) in accordance to an agreement between the two organizations to share research, information, experience, and skills, as well as undertake joint programming and publications to foster and support excellence in public administration.

-In May 2014, the E-Government Research Center was created in Beijing, People's Republic of China.
+In May 2014, the E-Government Research Center (now Human Resource Reearch Center) was created in Beijing, People's Republic of China.
 Since then, they have conducted international seminars on e-governance attended by participants from various countries.

 The 26th General Assembly and Conference organized by the EROPA held from 11-15 September in Seoul, the Republic of Korea, focused on the Sustainable Development Goals (SDGs), the agenda of the United Nations for international development set to be achieved by 2030.
 This displays the support of the organization to the aims of the United Nations.
 With more than 600 participants from at least 17 countries, it has become one of the largest conferences hosted by the organization.

 Ahead of the 2017 conference, the Carlos P. Ramos Award for Best Conference Paper was launched.
 The introduction of this aims to invite quality paper quality submissions for the annual conferences.